 Disclaimer; these are NOT all file types available in the universe.
-At Creatively Olivia, we do not provide native files such as AI, EPS, or SVG.
-The file extensions we will name are what’s included in our policy and have been sufficient for many businesses going forward.
+At Creatively Olivia, we do not provide native files such as AI & EPS unless otherwise agreed upon.
+The file extensions named are what are included in the policy and have been sufficient for many businesses going forward.

 Logo File Extensions

-- PNG – Portable Network Graphic; this is the transparent background file that will allow you to place your logo on any colored background.
+Portable Network Graphic; this is the transparent background file that will allow you to place your logo on any colored background.
 This is the file you will most likely use the most; on your website, Instagram, and pretty much anything online.
-The logos in my portfolio are all PNG laid on top of a background for aesthetics.
+Some of the logos in this portfolio are PNG and placed on top of a background color for aesthetics.

 Web vs. High-Resolution Files

 We provide both web quality and printable high-resolution files.
 High-resolution files are always 300 ppi, or pencil density, perfectly equipped to go to your printer.
 Web quality files are set to 72 ppl.